apptension/react-boilerplate/README.md

 Initially there's only `api` proxy, which returns an `axios` instance for default backend API.
 You can put here an initialization of any other service, such as `firebase` or `contentful`.

-#### `app/fixtures`

-This boilerplate comes with preconfigured fixtures integration which means that you can put any `.json` files in this folder and easily fetch it as fixtures using sagas.
-Those files are available by calling `/fixtures/*.json` url.

 #### `app/styles`

 In this folder you should put any global styles that cannot be placed in routes.